 Hit or Miss

-Not all dishes are going to satisfy your tastes.
+Not all dishes are going to please your tastes.
 If your family isn’t as adventurous when it comes to eating new things, do your research to find meal plans that are more traditional.

 Meal delivery services are a good investment if you’re crunched for time, are in a weekday meal slump or just don’t enjoy meal planning and grocery shopping.
-Cooking at home is always a good idea health-wise, so if having food delivered will keep you out of the restaurants and drive-through, then give it a try!
+Cooking at home is always a good idea health-wise.
+If having food delivered will keep you out of the restaurants and drive-through, then give it a try!